What is a SDR?

 How Cortical.io uses SDRs

 The researcher Jeff Hawkins uses SDRs to train a neuro-computational model called Hierarchical Temporal Memory or HTM.
-This HTM network recognises and memorises sequences of sparse bit-patterns, enabling the trained net to make predictions on what to expect next after a given input sequence.
+This HTM network recognizes and memorizes sequences of sparse bit-patterns, enabling the trained net to make predictions on what to expect next after a given input sequence.

 The fundamental concept behind Cortical.io’s Retina consists in converting the symbolic representation of language into a SDR form so that it becomes numerically computable.
 Language is first decomposed into its atoms, the words.
-The terms are then converted into SDRs by the Retina.
+The terms are then converted into SDRs by the Retina Engine.

 An equivalent to the semantic vector model built by Cortical.io’s Retina can be found in Information Retrieval literature under the name of Word Space.
 This was first described by Hinrich Schütze; also see Distributional Semantics.

-An excellent overview of the potential of the word-space model is given in Magnus Sahlgren’s dissertation named The Word-Space Model.
+An excellent overview of the potential of the word-space model is given in Magnus Sahlgren’s dissertation entitled The Word-Space Model.

 During its evolution the neocortex was heavily driven by the needs of the visual system.
 The impact of this influence was so strong that one could think of the visual system playing the role of a “Leitbild”.
 Reverse-thinking the visual system shows the role of structures like the Thalamus as a gateway and switchboard for sensorial inputs or the Hippocampus as the possibly highest level of a hierarchical memory system.
 The signals representing information in the brain pathways also merit a closer look: The brain processes information using Sparse Distributed Representations.
 These SDRs are in fact the key to a better understanding of the brain’s computational approach.

-We provide a growing list of articles and videos of interests related to the field of Computational Neuroscience: go to our media resources.
+We provide a growing list of articles and videos on topics related to the field of Computational Neuroscience: go to our media resources.